The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 ... and the Peak Design Travel Backpack 45L

-We researched and tested more than two dozen travel packs from different manufacturers before deciding on our top 10 list below.
+We’ve researched and tested more than two dozen travel packs from different manufacturers before creating our shortlist below.
+We looked at external dimensions, usable volume, empty weight, materials, carry comfort, opening style, storage options, warranty, and sustainability information.

-• weigh less than (approximately) 2kg / 4lbs 7oz;
+• weigh less than (approximately) 2kg / 4lbs 7oz,

-• come with a (proper) hip belt and
+• come with a (proper) hip belt, and

 Click on the name of the model you are interested in to reveal more detail and find one that ticks all (or at least the most important ones) of YOUR boxes: